Swipe right for testing: gay dating app helps fight rising HIV in Bulgaria

 “Society is homophobic in general and HIV is a complete taboo,” he told the Thomson Reuters Foundation.

-Coming out in rural areas is “absolutely impossible” , said Elena Birindzhieva from the LGBT+ health center CheckPoint Sofia.
+Coming out in rural areas is “absolutely impossible” , said Elena Birindzhieva from the LGBT+ health centre CheckPoint Sofia.

 “There can be physical violence, there can be verbal aggression,” she said.